 - they are a full-time employee who enters into a training contract with the GTO within 3 months of starting employment with them, or

 - They have previously signed a training contract with a GTO and they enter into another training contract within 3 months of the expiry date of the previous contract.
-That previous contract must have been with the same GTO and must satisfy the requirements for full-time or part-time employees set out above.
+That previous contract must have been with the same GTO and must satisfy the requirements for full-time or part-time employees timeframes set out above.

 Nick signed with GTO Green on 4 August 2017 as a full-time employee.
 He signed a training contract on 14 September 2017 (within 3 months of being employed full-time by GTO Green) for an apprenticeship with Plumbers United.
-Nick’s wages are exempt from payroll tax for the duration of his training contract.
+Nick’s wages paid by GTO Green are exempt from payroll tax for the duration of his training contract.

-Maria was employed part-time by GTO Green on 2 May 2018.
+Maria commenced her part-time employment with GTO Green on 2 May 2018.
 She entered into a training contract with them on 12 December 2018 (within 12 months of being employed part-time by GTO Green) for an apprenticeship with Plumbers United.
-Maria’s wages are exempt from payroll tax for the duration of her training contract.
+Maria’s wages paid by GTO Green are exempt from payroll tax for the duration of her training contract.

 Linda finished an apprenticeship with Plumbers United on 11 December 2017 and decided to become an electrician instead.
 She entered into a training contract with GTO Green for an apprenticeship with Sparky City on 1 March 2018 (within 3 months of her Plumbers United training contract expiring).
 Linda’s wages are exempt from payroll tax for the duration of her training contract with GTO Green.

 What is an approved training scheme?

 How do I become a declared GTO?

 The Victorian Treasurer must declare your organisation an approved GTO for you to receive the exemption.
 The declaration must be published in the Victorian Government Gazette.

 You must write to us to get the Treasurer’s declaration.
 You need to provide you company name, registered business address and ABN.